Lake Oswego, Oregon: 19th century

-As settlers arrived, encouraged by the Donation Land Claim Act of 1850 and the subsequent Homestead Act, they found the land underoccupied.
+Settlers were encouraged by the Donation Land Claim Act of 1850 and the subsequent Homestead Act.
 Albert Alonzo Durham founded the town of Oswego in 1847, naming it after Oswego, New York.
 He built a sawmill on Sucker Creek (now Oswego Creek), the town's first industry.

 In 1855, the federal government forcibly relocated the remaining Clackamas people to the Grand Ronde Indian Reservation in nearby Yamhill County.

 During this early period in Oregon history, most trade proceeded from Portland to Oregon City via the Willamette River, and up the Tualatin River valley through Tualatin, Scholls, and Hillsboro.
 The thick woods and rain-muddied roads were major obstacles to traveling by land.
 The vestiges of river landings, ferry stops, and covered bridges of this period can still be seen along this area.
 A landing in the city's present-day George Rogers Park is thought to have been developed by Durham around 1850 for lumber transport; another landing was near the Tryon Creek outlet into the Willamette.

 In 1865, prompted by the earlier discovery of iron ore in the Tualatin Valley, the Oregon Iron Company was incorporated.
 Within two years, the first blast furnace on the West Coast was built, patterned after the arched furnaces common in northwestern Connecticut, and the company set out to make Oswego into the "Pittsburgh of the West".
 In 1878, the company was sold off to out-of-state owners and renamed the Oswego Iron Company, and in 1882, Portland financiers Simeon Gannett Reed and Henry Villard purchased the business and renamed it the Oregon Iron and Steel Company.